 Niacinamide helps balance sebum (oil) production and improves the appearance of enlarged pores, uneven skin tone, fine lines and wrinkles, while soothing and brightening the skin.

-Hyaluronic acid, here in the salt form of sodium hyaluronate, is a powerful humectant, which attracts and binds moisture present in the air for optimal hydration benefits.
+Hyaluronic acid, here in the salt form of sodium hyaluronate, is a powerful humectant that attracts and binds moisture present in the air for optimal hydration benefits.

 This serum is lightweight and oil-free and works well under makeup.
 It can be used alone or mixed with other skincare products like your daily moisturizer.